 Natural and Non-GMO

-We are relentless about sourcing the best, most natural, most ethically produced ingredients available.
+We are relentless about sourcing the best, most naturally sourced, most ethically produced ingredients available.
 Our B-Complex is 100% non-GMO.

 Cruelty-free and Vegan